Slavery Is Everywhere

 Slavery today is a hidden crime, making it harder for the public to see and for those in slavery to call out for help.

 Slavery statistics come from the U.N.
-International Labor Organization.
+International Labor Organization, Walk Free and the International Organization for Migration.
 See our Trafficking and Slavery Fact Sheet for details.

 The Rise of Modern Slavery